cnlohr/oledscope/README.md

 Another thing that came with the newer 128x128 displays was a new controller, the [SSD1327](https://cdn.sparkfun.com/assets/1/a/5/d/4/DS-15890-Zio_OLED.pdf) controller chip.
 While the documentation made it abundantly clear that the chip could not use a 0 mux ratio, setting the register anyway showed that to be a lie.

 With this knowledge, I decided to set out and see if I could make a USB controlled scope out of this 10 cent processor and $4 screen.
+For that story, feel free to read below.
+But, let's just say it was a success.

+## TODO

+ * Can we use webusb to control it?

-### Does it work at all?
+## Does it work at all?

 I opted to use SPI because I already had a library that could use SPI with DMA on the ch32v003 because that's how its [WS2812B Drirver](https://github.com/cnlohr/ch32v003fun/blob/master/extralibs/ws2812b_dma_spi_led_driver.h) works.
 In addition, there are sometimes problems when trying to make I2C go super fast.